 - I-20 Requirements

-The application deadline for our May 2019 DPT Program is October 1, 2018.
-It is a "firm" deadline.
-This means that all program and application requirements must be postmarked or received by PTCAS by October 1, 2018.
-This includes your PTCAS application, both program and PTCAS essays, two letters of recommendation (one from a licensed PT and one from a faculty member), a minimum of 50 observations hours in at least two different professional settings (meaning at least two different populations/diagnoses), a completed and mailed supplemental application and fee (download the supplemental application and site preference form below), and your official GRE scores submitted directly to PTCAS (code 7751).
+The application deadline for our May 2020 DPT Program is October 1, 2019.
+This is a firm deadline, which means all program and application requirements must be postmarked or received by PTCAS by that date.
+This includes your PTCAS application, both program and PTCAS essays, two letters of recommendation (one from a licensed PT and one from a faculty member), a minimum of 50 observation hours in at least two different professional settings (at least two different populations/diagnoses), your completed supplemental application and fee (download the supplemental application below), and your official GRE scores submitted directly to PTCAS (code 7751).

 Early Decision Deadline